cpelite/GabrovinaShell/README.md

 61 - exits the shell.

+99 - calls the test function of the errorhandler.

 # Commands (administrative mode)

 Just like in the normal mode, the commands are represented by numbers.
 The following commands are currently implemented: